 The truth is, most carrier oils and essential oils have not been properly tested for their SPF as there are countless protocols to follow and extensive testing to perform on different skin colors in order to ensure consistent results when making a marketable sunscreen.

 This sort of lengthy testing does not apply to pure carrier oils or essential oils.
-One reason is because there are SO many variations between even the same essential oil or carrier oil.
+One reason is that there are SO many variations between even the same essential oil or carrier oil.
 Lavender EO from France will be different than that same species of lavender grown in the United States.
 The same goes for coconut oil and raspberry seed oil.
 The variations between them would be too vast and too costly to conceivably label every variation available on the market.
-This would mean that each brand would need to conduct their own tests which are often too expensive to consider.
+This would mean that each brand would need to conduct its own tests which are often too expensive to consider.

 So, what are your thoughts on the SPF of essential oils?
 Have you come across any hard evidence you can share?